mongodb/docs/source/includes/measurements-disks-describe-output.rst

    * - ``end``
      - string
-     - The end of the period for which to retrieve measurements, specified as an ISO-8601 timestamp.
+     - The end of the period for which to retrieve metrics, specified as an ISO-8601 timestamp.